agocke/agocke.github.io/content/blog/2017-10-13-localfunc.md

 being right next to the parameter names.
 In case that's not enough, here's a list of things that local functions can do that lambdas can't:

+* Local functions can be called without converting to a delegate, so you don't need to wrap them in `Func` or `Action` if you're just calling from your current method

 * Local functions can be recursive[^2]

 * Local functions can be iterators